hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Service

 Gradle's script for a service or application.

-Extra tasks:
+It adds two extra tasks:

-* buildInfo : add configuration file with build variables to the package
+* buildInfo: add configuration file (`service.properties`) with build variables to the package.
-* runService : Run the service in another thread.
+* runService: Run the service in another thread.
 This allow the possibility to 'watch' source changes.
 To run the services and watch for changes you need to execute this task with the `--continuous` (`-t`) Gradle flag.
-Ie: `gw -t runService`
+Ie: `gw -t runService`.

+To use it apply `$gradleScripts/service.gradle` to your `build.gradle`.

 ## JBake

+TODO COMPLETE THIS DOCUMENTATION

 To generate the site execute: `gw bake` and to test it run: `gw bakePreview`.